 You’ve probably seen the result of this following the number of researches posted in the form of the co-working office spaces, flexible workspaces, home offices or even shared workspaces that a lot of tech companies are building these days.

 The new workplace also includes some value adds like sleep pods, tea and coffee, bathrooms, and lactating rooms for mums to suit anybody’s working methods, and flexible working hours for employees.

 So, what could be the reasons driving this?

-Each day, coworking spaces are coming up in different parts of the world.
-According to the trends and statistics shaping the coworking scene, it is estimated that by 2022 there will be more than 30,000 coworking spaces (up from 14,000 in 2018) and a whopping 5 million coworking space members around the world (up from 1 million in 2018).
+Each day, coworking spaces – like Nairobi Garage – are opening up.
+According to the trends and statistics shaping the coworking scene, it is estimated that by 2022 there will be more than 30,000 coworking spaces and a whopping 5 million coworking space members around the world (up from 1 million in 2018).

 With an increasing number of people joining the Gig Economy for short-term contracts as freelancers or even as digital nomads, more people are starting to turn to this new way of looking at the office space.
 With such jobs one doesn’t really need a traditional office, yet they hardly spend time there.

 Another interesting thought is that a lack of housing and the job travels could also influence this new office model because it would free up more buildings that can be converted into living spaces while people share offices more.